FuzzyLogicLlama/webcomponent-soc-webpack/README.md

 # Separation of Concerns in Web Component Definitions
 This repository provides a minimal `webpack` starter for splitting [custom element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) definitions of [web components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) into separate JS, HTML, and CSS files.
-It uses webpack's `html-loader` to import HTML and CSS at build time.
+It uses webpack's `html-loader` and `css-loader` to import HTML and CSS at build time.

 tl;dr: [run it](#run-it)